ronihcohen/script.quasar.dummy/README.md

 ```python
 provider.append_headers(uri, headers)
 ```
-Appends headers after a `uri` for Pulsar to use when downloading non magnets, if needed.
+Appends headers after a `uri` for Quasar to use when downloading non magnets, if needed.

 - `uri (string)` the uri
 - `headers (dict)` custom headers